Date: April 26, 2011

 3.1 A limited number of credits earned from another accredited institution may be accepted for credit toward a Graduate degree at SMSU.

-3.2.2 Only grades of C (2.0) or higher are accepted for transfer.
-A maximum of two (2) Cs may be transferred in.
+3.2.1 Only grades of C (2.0) or higher are accepted for transfer.
+A maximum of two (2) Cs may be transferred in to the University.

 3.3 Accredited Institutions: The transferring institution must be accredited for granting Graduate degrees.